em-baggie/logo/README.md

 # ‼️A new logo‼️

-This is my first little project using HTML/CSS.
+Made this logo using pure HTML/CSS - I imagine there are much easier ways to do this, but wanted to practise the basics.
 The design was inspired by a fighting spirit 👊.